-Our Responsible Behaviour Plan outlines our system for facilitating positive behaviours, preventing problem behaviour and responding to unacceptable behaviours.
+Our Student Code of Conduct outlines our system for facilitating positive behaviours, preventing problem behaviour and responding to unacceptable behaviours.
 Through our school plan shared expectations for student behaviour are plain to everyone, assisting Toogoolawah SHS to create and maintain a positive and productive learning and teaching environment, where ALL school community members have clear and consistent expectations and understandings of their role in the educational process.

-Our school community has identified the following school rules to teach and promote our high standards of responsible behaviour:
+Our school community has identified the following core values to teach and promote our high standards of responsible behaviour: